What Are the Most Common Dietary Restrictions? Best Practices for Events

 8. Provide Resources for Guests

 For guests with dietary restrictions, it can be helpful to provide resources or information about the food being served.
-This can include ingredient documention and recipes.
+This can include ingredient documentation and recipes.
 This will make guests feel more comfortable and included at your event.

 With proper planning and communication, managing your menus with food restrictions and preferences can be done successfully.
 By understanding different dietary restrictions and following these tips, you can ensure that all guests feel included and have something to eat at your event.
 Remember to always communicate with guests and caterers, offer a variety of options, and be mindful of cross-contamination.
 With these strategies in place, you can plan a successful event that accommodates all dietary restrictions.